FGMEMBERS/Boeing314/Models/ReadmeClipper.txt

 The price of a ticket was like the Concorde today.

-The flag on the bow, the top of the wing, and below the sponsons was to identify itself as neutral aircraft (war time) (A).
+The flag on the bow, the top of the wing, and below the sponsons was to identify itself as neutral aircraft (war time) (B).

+C-98 is the military designation of the 314 (C)(D).

 Model